UCU industrial action FAQs

 If there are any staff who have a specific and exceptional need to work from home on any of the designated strike days, they will need to actively seek prior permission from their Head of School before doing so.
 Otherwise, you should report to your normal place of work on the strike day unless you have made prior arrangements to be away from base - for example to attend a conference.

-Can I be asked to cover for a colleague who is on strike?
+9) Can I be asked to cover for a colleague who is participating in the industrial action? - UPDATED September 2023

-Yes, work can be temporarily reallocated to other staff who are not on strike, or who could provide temporary cover (e.g. Associate Lecturers).
+Yes, work can be temporarily reallocated to other staff who are not participating in the industrial action, or who could provide temporary cover (e.g. Associate Lecturers).
 Such requests should be reasonable and within the experience and capabilities of the member of staff.

 - working to contract;